xulleon/ydk-gen/README.md

 # Backward compatibility
  Please see [this page](http://ydk.cisco.com/py/docs/guides/backward_compatibility.html) for details on some backward incompatible changes introduced as part of the 0.6.0 release.
-Note also that [#604](https://github.com/CiscoDevNet/ydk-gen/issues/604) and [#748](https://github.com/CiscoDevNet/ydk-gen/issues/748) introduced backward incompatibility for python.
-The bundles generated with `0.7.1` or newer ydk-gen will only work with ydk `core` version `0.7.1` or newer.
-Also error types for python were renamed from `YPYError` to `YError`.
+Note also that [#604](https://github.com/CiscoDevNet/ydk-gen/issues/604) and [#748](https://github.com/CiscoDevNet/ydk-gen/issues/748) introduced backward incompatibility for Python.
+The bundles generated with ydk-gen release 0.7.1 or newer will only work with YDK core version 0.7.1 or newer.
+Also error types for Python were renamed from `YPYError` to `YError`.

 # Docker